 Same place, different ‘lifeways’, different tribal groups

 The people inhabiting the region around southwestern Ontario and Wilmot Township have evidenced a series of subsequent groups that are defined as “Periods”.
 The periods describe when the lifeways or ‘cultural’ periods changed.
 The lifeways are identified as culture (language, religion, dress), social organization and subsistence methods.
-A ‘period’ is the time defined as having similar features or conditions.
+A ‘period’ is a time defined as having similar features or conditions.
 These ‘periods’ often overlapped as the ‘lifeways’ transitioned into another.

 [Source: “A History of the Native People of Canada”, Canadian Museum of History]